tdcosim/TDcoSim/docs/user_guide/examples/Example_1_DER_trip_and_ridethrough.md

-# Example 1: DER Tripping and DER riding through fault
+# Example 1: DER Tripping and DER riding through fault (detailed DER)

 In this example, TDcosim is used to test the following scenarios on the same T+D+DER system.
 * DERs instantaneously tripping during a voltage anomaly caused by a T bus fault.